US STOCKS-Wall St climbs after retail sales data; healthcare up

 Hess rose 4.9 percent to $68.83.
 The oil and natural gas producer said it would sell half of its Bakken midstream assets to a private equity firm for $2.68 billion.

-After the bell, shares of Twitter rose 5.6 percent as it said CEO Dick Costolo is stepping down.
-Costolo was under pressure from investors frustrated by the Internet company's slow growth and management shakeups.
+After the bell, shares of Twitter rose 8.5 percent as it said Dick Costolo is stepping down as chief executive.

 Advancing issues outnumbered declining ones on the NYSE by 1,866 to 1,204, for a 1.55-to-1 ratio on the upside; on the Nasdaq, 1,403 issues rose and 1,348 fell for a 1.04-to-1 ratio favoring advancers.